Taylor Heinicke Player Prop Bets for NFL Week 11 - Washington vs. Carolina - NewsBreak

 - Last week against the Buccaneers, Heinicke went 26-for-32 (81.2 percent) for 256 yards, while throwing one touchdown.

-- He also carried the ball three times for 15 yards, averaging five yards per carry on the ground.
+- He tacked on three carries for 15 yards, averaging five yards per carry.

-- He has tacked on 120 rushing yards on 14 carries, averaging 40.0 yards per game.
+- He also has 120 rushing yards on 14 carries, averaging 40.0 yards per game on the ground.

 Heinicke's Washington Teammates